rakshitSaini/Data--Anlaysis-Dashboard/README.md

-YouTube Data Analysis Dashboard Project
+# YouTube Data Analysis Dashboard Project

-Overview
+## Overview

 This project involved building a comprehensive YouTube data analysis dashboard using Excel.
 The goal was to process, clean, and visualize data related to YouTube channels, video views, earnings, and country distribution.
 The dashboard provides insights into top-performing YouTube channels and their global distribution, helping identify trends and key performance metrics in the YouTube ecosystem.

-Key Sections

-Top YouTube Channels with Highest Yearly Earnings
+## Top YouTube Channels with Highest Yearly Earnings

 Objective:Identify the YouTube channels with the most subscribers and the highest yearly earnings.